peconia/microbit-playground.github.io/programs/easy/_posts/2016-02-17-press-the-button.md

     show angry face
 otherwise, if button b is pressed
     show happy face
-otherwise if button b is ressed
+otherwise if button b is pressed
     show sad face
 {% endhighlight %}

 With Python it's really _really_ easy to read the code as English.

 Indentation is _really_ important when writing Python.
 Everything after each condition is intended by a `tab` space.
 {: .notice-warning}